esviji/esviji/README.md

 # esviji

-## a puzzle game in which you have to destroy balls to gain points and progress through as much levels as you can
+## esviji is a free puzzle game where you have to fire a colored ball to destroy other balls of the same color

 <img src="https://raw.githubusercontent.com/esviji/esviji/master/src/img/esviji-screenshot.png" alt="Crazy blocks" width="180" align="right" />

+Some features:

-- Interface scalled to fit any viewport size and ratio without any visual loss
+- interface scaled to fit any viewport size and ratio without any visual loss
-- Multiple interaction options: keyboard, mouse & touch
+- multiple interaction options: touch, mouse and keyboard
-- Current game persistence: close your browser and resume your game when you return
+- game persistence: close the game and resume it when you return
-- Full off-line support
+- full off-line support

 This game came out of my mind 20 years ago thanks to the great platform that were [HP 48 calculators](http://en.wikipedia.org/wiki/HP-48_series) (I've had 3 of them).
 I loved playing Puzzle Bobble, Tetris and other casual game on my HP, but was also eager to develop my own game (a sily habit I have to develop games to discover new platforms/languages), and came with this idea of a kind of mashup of Puzzle Bobble and other games.